goforj/httpx/README.md

 ### <a id="json"></a>JSON

-JSON sets the request body as JSON.
+JSON forces JSON encoding for the request body (even when inference might choose differently).

 ```go
 type Payload struct {